-Until recently, the laws in California on who could be classified as an independent contractor were somewhat murky.
-It required an analysis of a number of factors, primarily looking at how much control over the individual that an employer exercised.
+Until recently, the independent contractor laws in California were somewhat murky.
+To figure out who was an employee versus who was an independent contractor required an analysis of a number of factors, primarily looking at how much control over the individual that an employer exercised.

 With the advent of the “gig economy” and the number of individuals working as drivers for Lyft or Uber, there was increased scrutiny over what it meant to be an employee of a company.
 It is an important issue for workers, since independent contractors do not have key protections that employees have, such as minimum wage and overtime pay.